jmvanel/semantic_forms/scala/forms_play/README.md

 Then the archive is found here :
 `target/universal/semantic_forms_play-1.0-SNAPSHOT.zip`
-Donwnload this zip on the server, unzip and type:
+Download this zip on the server, unzip and type:
 ```
 nohup bin/semantic_forms_play -mem 50 &
 ```